Best Foreign Language Film Oscar entries include Chinese martial arts epic ‘House of Flying Daggers’ & Spanish right-to-die drama ‘The Sea Inside’

 Of the 49 films submitted for the 2005 Best Foreign Language Film Oscar, 27 are from Europe, 12 from Asia, eight from the Americas, and a mere two from Africa.
 For the record: the two African entries are Oussama Fawzy’s seemingly Cinema Paradiso-inspired I Love Cinema (Egypt) and Darrell Roodt’s AIDS drama Yesterday (South Africa).
 (See further below the full list of this year’s Best Foreign Language Film Oscar entries.)

 Of note, this year marks the first time that Malaysia has sent in a movie for the Academy Awards: Saw Teong Hin’s A Legendary Love / The Princess of Mount Ledang / Puteri Gunung Ledang.
 The 15th-century-set story of the forbidden romance between a Javanese Hindu princess (Tiara Jacquelina) and a Malay Muslim warrior (M. Nasir), A Legendary Love is the most expensive Malaysian film ever made.

 Among the other notable Best Foreign Language Film Oscar hopefuls are:

 - Bahman Ghobadi’s Iranian-backed, Iraq War-related drama Turtles Can Fly, winner of the Best Picture Golden Shell at the 2004 San Sebastian Film Festival.

-Since arcane Academy of Motion Picture Arts and Sciences rules allow only one film per country, Pedro Almodóvar’s much praised, gay-themed Spanish comedy-drama-film noir Bad Education, starring Gael García Bernal and Fele Martínez, is not among the submitted films.
+Since arcane Academy of Motion Picture Arts and Sciences rules allow only one Best Foreign Language Film entry per country, Pedro Almodóvar’s much praised, gay-themed Spanish comedy-drama-film noir Bad Education / La Mala educación, starring Gael García Bernal and Fele Martínez, is not among the submitted films.

 According to Academy regulations, U.S. movies are ineligible in the Best Foreign Language Film category.